ivan-paleo/publish-micro-image/README.md

 So this makes a significant difference!

 There might be one case where the digital magnification might be useful, namely in SEM imaging.
-In this case, the digital magnification is given relative to a *reference*.
+In this case, only the digital magnification is availble, but it is given relative to a *reference*.
 For example, in the case of our Zeiss EVO 25, the magnification is given relative to the Polaroid 545 format (other formats can be selected), *i.e.* as if printed on 4 $\times$ 5” polaroid paper.
 This used to be the printing format for analog images in the days before digital SEMs.
 Note that other manufacturers might use different references so the magnifications might not be comparable, once again.

-## <span class="header-section-number">3.4</span> Scale bar
+## Scale bar

 So, if the digital magnification is useless, how can we know the size of a digital microscope image?
 The good old **scale bar**!
 The field of